Hives rashes usually settle down within a few minutes to a few days. You can often treat hives yourself.

 A pharmacist can help with hives

-Your pharmacist can give you advice about antihistamine tablets to bring down your hives rash.
+A pharmacist can give you advice about antihistamine tablets to help a hives rash.

-Tell your pharmacist if you have a long-term condition – you might not be able to take antihistamines.
+Tell the pharmacist if you have a long-term condition – you might not be able to take antihistamines.

 They also may not be suitable for young children.